DominikDoom/HolsDerGeier/README.md

 <p>
     <h3>How to create your own Bot</h3>
     Upon opening in your favorite IDE, you just need to extend your Bot Class with the Player Class and override the abstract method.
-After that you just have to adjust the <code>public static void activatePlayer()</code> in main by simply adding your Bot!
+Your bot will be integrated automatically, just select it in the options window.
     <br>
 </p>